aiswaryaj18/aiswaryaj18/README.md

 - 👋 Hi, I’m Aiswarya J
+About Me
-- As a dynamic Python Full-stack web developer, I am passionate about harnessing my expertise to propel organizational growth.Seeking opportunities to advance professionally and make impactful contributions to the dynamic field of web development.
+A dynamic Python Full-stack web developer with a passion for leveraging technology to drive organizational growth.
+My goal is to continuously advance professionally while making impactful contributions to the dynamic field of web development.
 - 📫 How to reach me ...
 -
   email: aiswaryajayalekshmi18@gmail.com

   LinkedIn: Aiswarya Jayalekshmi

 <!---